The Need For Sales Boosters

-It happens to every business at some time.
+It happens to every business at some time, a lack of sales boosters.
 A lull in sales or a seasonal trough that creates a cash flow dilemma.
 It pays to have strategies you can implement to smooth out these rough patches in your business revenues.

-Below are 5 proven and effective ways to generate sales whilst showing your customers the value they receive by staying with you.
+Below are 5 proven and effective sales boosters to generate sales whilst showing your customers the value they receive by staying with you.
 So here are the five strategies:

 - Ask for referrals